guidoism/escape/inspiration/jonesforth.md

         Here we set up the Linux data segment, used for user definitions and variously known as just the 'data segment', 'user memory' or 'user definitions area'.
-It is an area of memory which grows upwards and stores both newly-defined FORTH words and global variables of various sorts.
+It is an area of memory which grows upwards and stores both newly-defined Forth words and global variables of various sorts.

-        It is completely analogous to the C heap, except there is no generalised 'malloc' and 'free' (but as with everything in FORTH, writing such functions would just be a Simple Matter Of Programming).
-Instead in normal use the data segment just grows upwards as new FORTH words are defined/appended to it.
+        It is completely analogous to the C heap, except there is no generalised 'malloc' and 'free' (but as with everything in Forth, writing such functions would just be a Simple Matter Of Programming).
+Instead in normal use the data segment just grows upwards as new Forth words are defined/appended to it.

         There are various "features" of the GNU toolchain which make setting up the data segment